explosion/spacy-llm/usage_examples/README.md

 ## Writing your own backend

 In `spacy-llm`, the [**backend**](../README.md#backend) is responsible for the interaction with the actual LLM model.
-For instance, this can be an [API-based service](../README.md#spacyrestv1), or a local model - whether you [downloaded it from the Hugging Face Hub](../README.md#spacydollyhfv1) directly or finetuned it with proprietary data.
+The latter can be an [API-based service](../README.md#spacyrestv1), or a local model - whether you [downloaded it from the Hugging Face Hub](../README.md#spacydollyhfv1) directly or finetuned it with proprietary data.